ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 - Performance can be tested; and
 - Trading can be automated.

 It's the last reason that's most appealling.
-It's the dream of any systematic trader to be able to go fully algoritmic,  putting our strategy on automatic then retiring to a beach with a cocktail in hand.
+It's the dream of any systematic trader to be able to go fully algorithmic,  putting our strategy on automatic then retiring to a beach with a cocktail in hand.

 ![Cocktail on the beach](/content/images/2019/01/drink-on-beach.jpg) [Image source](https://www.publicdomainpictures.net/en/view-image.php?image=21543&picture=drink-on-beach)